Quansight-Labs/jupyter-accessibility-workshops/docs/alt-text-guide.md

 - Use gender-neutral language
 - Avoid describing physical features unless it is necessary for supporting the content
 - Use general terms for a group of people rather than describing each individual

+#### Diagrams, charts, plots
+Diagrams, charts, plots, and similar images are all considered "complex images" in the categories above.
+First reference the guide linked in **Types of alt text** for methods of connecting longer alt text to an image.
+For recommendations on what to include in the alt text, use the [Diagram Center's graph guidelines](http://diagramcenter.org/specific-guidelines-g.html#71).

+It's common for diagrams and similar images to have text.
+Text in images needs to be written outside an image as well in order to be accessible, but there are a few ways this can be done depending on how much text is in the image.
+For plots where the text is just the labels on the axes, for example, it is short enough to include in the alt text.
+For cases where text takes up a large portion of the image, the description may be too long for alt text and needs to be included in the main content, as a collapsible caption, or as a link to a series of long descriptions.
+The method used is determined by the project.

+As with all other alt text, context is key.
+If the text around the image describes the aspects of a plot the reader is supposed to note or summarizes the graph's trend, then the alt text does not bear the full weight of the graph's information.
+In cases where readers are expected to draw conclusions from analyzing a plot, it is critical that the information the reader is expected to gain from that plot is included in its description.

+The sooner an image description communicates the main point of the image, the better.
+This becomes extra important as the description needs to be longer.

 #### Documentation-specific